ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 **energy_py is reinforcement learning for energy systems** - [GitHub](https://github.com/ADGEfficiency/energy_py)

-energy_py is a tool for running reinforcment learning experiments with energy environments.
+energy_py is a tool for running reinforcment learning experiments with virtual energy environments.
 This is the first step before using agents with real world environments.

 energy_py supports this goal by providing a **collection of agents, energy environments and tools to run experiments.**